knowledge center

 Regular check-up

-Bring your dog to the vet on a regular basis to have him checked for skin parasites or early signs of skin and hair coat problems.
+Bring your dog to the vet regularly to have him checked for skin parasites or early signs of skin and hair coat problems.
 Skin problems can be caused by an underlying disease condition and it will help your dog a lot if the disease is diagnosed and treated early.

 Source by Richard Kitchen